-For a brief summary see the Collective Enfranchisement (buying the freehold of flats.
+For a brief summary see the Collective Enfranchisement (buying the freehold of your building) fact sheet.
 There is an additional advice guide on the Right of First Refusal.
 For information about buying the freehold of leasehold houses see the advice guide Houses – Qualification and valuation for enfranchisement.

 This leaflet is not meant to describe or give a full interpretation of the law; only the courts can do that.
 Nor does it cover every case.
 If you are in any doubt about your rights and duties then seek specific advice.